 Day 1: Chengdu, China

-of Sichuan province, famous for its silk brocade, piquant cuisine
+Arrive in Chengdu, capital of Sichuan province, famous for its silk brocade, piquant cuisine

-Day 2: Dujiangyan Panda Valley / Chengdu
+Day 2: Dujiangyan Panda Valley / Dujiangyan Panda Base / Chengdu

-Few experiences offer more delight for the wildlife photographer than today's close-up views of China's celebrated giant pandas at two locations in Dujiangyan, outside Chengdu.
-This morning, visit Dujiangyan Panda Valley, located outside of Chengdu.
-China's newest panda facility is both a research and breeding base and a locus for education and conservation.
-Panda Valley provides natural environs where pandas are gradually habituated and returned to the wild.
+Few experiences offer more delight for the wildlife photographer than today's close-up observations of China's celebrated giant pandas at two locations in Dujiangyan, outside Chengdu.
+This morning, visit Dujiangyan Panda Valley, a new facility that is both a panda research and breeding base and a center for conservation education.
+In natural environs, pandas are gradually habituated and returned to the wild.
 Reintroduction training experts from around the globe gather here for collaborative research.
 We may see pandas in transitional concrete-block “dens” that are learning to live on their own in the natural surroundings.

-Day 3: Chengdu Panda Base / Jiangyou
+Day 3: Chengdu Panda Base / Xi'an

-Days 5 & 6: Exploring the Wild Panda Nature Reserve
+Days 6 & 7: Exploring the Wild Panda Nature Reserve

 Our photography focus for two exciting days is a 100,000-acre sanctuary encompassing a densely forested ecosystem that is among the most diverse and intact in Asia.
 This national reserve, rated Grade I by WWF as a global biodiversity hotspot, is home to healthy populations of some of the world's most endangered and vulnerable wildlife, including at least 60 giant pandas.
 The reserve also harbors more than 1,200 takin

 Look for wildlife on morning and evening excursions, stopping to enjoy nature trails and photograph stunning vistas of waterfalls, boulder-strewn gorges

-Though sightings are extremely rare, our hope is to spy the elusive giant panda: this is prime panda habitat, and our exclusive permits allow us into the core areas of the reserve where they freely live and breed, affording us the best possible opportunity to see signs of them in the wild.
-Even if we are unlikely to spot them in the heavy bamboo underbrush, just knowing that we could is exhilarating.
-Bring your longest lens for possible photos of Tibetan and rhesus macaques, golden and Sichuan takin, musk deer, muntjac, serow, wild boar, blue sheep, and, very rarely, endangered moon bears and red pandas.
-Opportunities to photograph birds are superb, with more than 150 species in the reserve, including the elegant golden pheasant.
-Night walks and drives may reveal nocturnal creatures such as leopard cats, civets
+and mist-shrouded limestone peaks.
+This is prime panda habitat, and although sightings of this famously elusive animal are extremely rare, our exclusive permits allow us into the core areas of the reserve where they freely live and breed, affording us the best possible opportunity to see signs of them in the wild.
+Even if we are unlikely to spot them in the heavy bamboo understory, just knowing that we're their midst is exhilarating.

-and hog-nosed badgers.
-Many of the animals lack a fear of humans due to nearly a half-century of protection from hunting, and we can often obtain photographs from the many remote roads and trails we explore, although dense vegetation and weather may affect our sightings.
+and hog-nosed badger.
+Many of the animals lack a fear of humans due to nearly a half-century of protection from hunting, and we can often get photos from the many remote roads and trails we explore, although dense vegetation and weather may affect our sightings.

-Day 7: Pingwu / Jiuzhaigou
+Day 8: Pingwu / Jiuzhai Valley

 Temple, one of China's best-preserved 15th-century Buddhist monasteries.
 Enshrined among the frescoes and carvings inside the temple is a thousand-armed wooden statue of a female Bodhisattva, an impressive piece of Ming dynasty Buddhist art.

-Days 8 & 9: Nature Photography in Jiuzhaigou National Park
+Day 9: Nature Photography in Jiuzhaigou National Park

 Spend a full day photographing the natural beauty of Jiuzhaigou National Park, a UNESCO World Heritage Site

-and UN Biosphere Reserve deep in the Minshan Mountains.
-China's most celebrated national park, Jiuzhaigou offers easy boardwalk hikes through a high mountain valley against an idyllic backdrop of steep peaks, ravines, forest, meadows, marshes, wildflowers, and a multitude of lakes and waterfalls that provide endless photography opportunities.
+and UN Biosphere Reserve.
+China's most renowned national park, Jiuzhaigou offers scenic boardwalk hikes through a high valley deep in the Minshan Mountains, against a backdrop of steep peaks, ravines, forest, meadows, marshes, wildflowers, and numerous lakes and waterfalls that provide endless photo opportunities.
 Supreme among these scenes is a series of terraced limestone pools filled with aquamarine water, which flows over ledges in crystalline cascades.
-The park's karst geology has created one of the greatest places on earth to photograph waterfalls, and we’ll practice long exposure techniques to capture the motion of the water.
+The park's karst geology has created one of the best places on Earth to photograph waterfalls, and we’ll practice long exposure techniques to capture the motion of the water.

-Day 10: Jiuzhaigou / Chengdu
+Day 10: Tibetan Plateau / Chengdu

 Day 12: Chengdu / Depart